CryoCCD: Conditional Cycle-consistent Diffusion with Biophysical Modeling for Cryo-EM Synthesis: Conclusion

 \section{Conclusion}

-We introduce CryoCCD, a synthesis framework that combines biophysical modeling with conditional cycle-consistent diffusion to generate structurally diverse and noise-realistic cryo-EM micrographs.
-Our method enhances structural fidelity and spatial noise modeling, leading to improved performance on downstream tasks.
+In this paper, we introduce CryoCCD, a synthesis framework that integrates biophysical modeling with conditional cycle-consistent diffusion to generate structurally diverse and noise-realistic cryo-EM micrographs.
+Our method achieves state-of-the-art performance on FID, CMMD, and two downstream tasks across six public datasets.
+Moreover, CryoCCD exhibits strong generalization to held-out protein families.
+We hope this thorough and high-fidelity simulator will substantially reduce the annotation burden for biologists and accelerate the development of computational tools for the cryo-EM community.

-\textbf{Limitation Discussion.} A limitation of our current approach is its dependence on masks as conditioning inputs.
-Future work may address this limitation by incorporating richer conditioning information, such as density maps or spatial priors.